liferay/liferay-frontend-projects/maintenance/projects/js-toolkit/CONTRIBUTING.md

 $ yarn release ⏎
 ```

-Copy the relevant section from the changelog to the corresponding entry on the [releases page](https://github.com/liferay/liferay-js-toolkit/releases).
+Copy the relevant section from the changelog to the corresponding entry on the [releases page](https://github.com/liferay/liferay-frontend-projects/releases).

 After the release, you may want to confirm that the packages are correctly listed in the NPM registry.

-Finally, close [the corresponding milestone](https://github.com/liferay/liferay-js-toolkit/milestones) in GitHub.

 ## Releasing canary versions